of the Review Process

 Learn the process for obtaining a Certificate of Appropriateness

 - Download the application packet online (above), or obtain a hard copy through the BHDC staff at Town Hall.
-This package includes the Application Form, requirements for a complete application.
+This package includes the Application Form, and requirements for a complete application.
 You should also obtain information about hearing dates and filing deadlines.

 - File a complete application no later than 2 weeks before a scheduled Historic District Commission meeting.